Intersections of the Ekedahl-Oort and Newton Strata of $\mathcal{A}_{5}$: Intersection Tools

-where $\nu^j = \nu_{\mathcal{C}^{j}}$, and $\delta(c_{i}^j) = \epsilon^{j} (c_{i}^{j})$ for all $i$ and $j$. \end{prop} \begin{eg} If $\mathcal{C}^1$ corresponds to $\varphi =(0)$ and $\mathcal{C}^2$ corresponds to $\varphi' = (1)$, then we find $\pi_{\mathcal{C}^1}$ acts as the permutation $(1,2)$, whilst $\pi_{\mathcal{C}^2}$ is the identity, and further find: $ \nu^1(c_1^1) = \frac{1}{3}$, $ \nu^1(c_2^1) = \frac{2}{3}$, $ \nu^2(c_1^2) = 0$, $ \nu^2(c_2^2) = 1$ and so
+where $\nu_j = \nu_{\mathcal{C}_{j}}$, and $\delta(c_{i,j}) = \epsilon_{j} (c_{i,j})$ for all $i$ and $j$. \end{prop} \begin{eg} If $\mathcal{C}_1$ corresponds to $\varphi =(0)$ and $\mathcal{C}_2$ corresponds to $\varphi' = (1)$, then we find $\pi_{\mathcal{C}_1}$ acts as the permutation $(1,2)$, whilst $\pi_{\mathcal{C}_2}$ is the identity, and further find: $ \nu_1(c_{1,1}) = \frac{1}{3}$, $ \nu_1(c_{2,1}) = \frac{2}{3}$, $ \nu_2(c_{1,2}) = 0$, $ \nu_2(c_{2,2}) = 1$ and so

-with $ \delta = (0,1,0,1)$ and so $ \varphi \oplus \varphi' = (1,1)$. \end{eg} To apply Proposition \ref{inductiveprop}, we will require multiple additions, and in particular we need to understand which elementary sequences correspond to indecomposable final types.
-For this we computed all $\varphi \oplus \varphi'$ of total length at most $4$.
-Our computations are summarised in Table \ref{additions}.
+with $ \delta = (0,1,0,1)$ and so $ \varphi \oplus \varphi' = (1,1)$. \end{eg} To apply Proposition \ref{inductiveprop}, we require multiple additions, and in particular we need to understand which elementary sequences correspond to indecomposable final types.
+For this we computed all $\varphi \oplus \varphi'$ of total length at most $5$, which we computed using \texttt{magma}, and the functions \texttt{addition} and \texttt{mult} from the \texttt{generalfunctions.m} file of the online repository.
+The results of our computations for sequences of $p$-rank zero are summarised in Table \ref{additions}, those of positive $p$-rank appear in Table \ref{positiveprank}.